Parasites: Common Parasites Found Inside and Outside a Dog

 • HEARTWORMS: Heartworms can be devastating.
 They live in a dog’s heart and can cause severe damage.
 They are transmitted by infected mosquitoes.

-External parasites are insects that live on the dog's outside.
-This section will list the most common external parasites found on dogs below:
+External parasites are insects that live on the dog’s outside.
+This section will list the most common dog parasites found externally on dogs below:

-• FLEAS: Fleas are mostly found at the base of a dog's tail, between the ears, or on the abdomen.
+• FLEAS: Fleas are mostly found at the base of a dog’s tail, between the ears, or on the abdomen.
 There are many great products available to take care of them.
 Fleas multiply rapidly so get rid of them as fast as you can.
-You'll also need to completely anhilate all fleas that may have transfered into your home.
+You’ll also need to completely annihilate all fleas that may have transferred into your home.

 • TICKS: Ticks are usually found in the springtime in wooded areas.
 Ticks can transmit several diseases.
 They need to be controlled by products made just for that purpose.
 If you see one on your pet, lock on to the tick near its head with tweezers and pull.